xerone9/BMI/README.md

 # BMI-App
  Kotlin (Android Studio)

  A normal body mass index app.
-But instead of just showing the BMI score and Fitness level. it'll also tells you how many weight need to gain/lose to become fit
+But instead of just showing the BMI score and Fitness level. it'll also tells you how much weight is needed to gain or lose to become fit

  **Working**